 The Snugpak Scorpion Tent is an excellent 4 season tent when it comes to extreme weather.
 Many a camper has used this tent in below-freezing weather, snowfall, heavy rain, strong winds, and the tent has survived and been bone dry inside.

 This tent is for 3 people, ideally two people plus their gear.
-It’s ideal if you like to camp with your outdoor buddy and at 6.46lbs, you could take it as a spacious solo tent as its not too heavy for your backpack.
+It’s ideal if you like to camp with your outdoor buddy and at 6.46lbs, you could take it as a spacious solo tent as it’s not too heavy for your backpack.

 One thing that does stand out about this tent is the ventilation, it’s excellent.
 You’ll experience next to no condensation while sleeping in this.
 The tent is quick and easy to set up and comes with one door and one vestibule.

 The vestibule is large at the front for gear storage and once you’re inside there are 10 gear pockets to choose from and handing loops for headlamps.
-Ideal for getting back to your tent after a long hike and unpacking your valuable into the gear pockets and leaving the main bag in the spacious vestibule.
+Ideal for getting back to your tent after a long hike and unpacking your valuables into the gear pockets and leaving the main bag in the spacious vestibule.

 It’s, the sheets, inner mesh, and tent poles are made from high-quality materials that will last a long time and handle adverse weather very well.
 The only drawbacks are the storage sack is thin and could wear out fast and it’s a bit pricey.

-Black Diamond has designed this tent to be used in any conditions, but excels as a winter tent.
+Black Diamond has designed this tent to be used in any conditions but excels as a winter tent.
 It has a single wall design that is super fast to set up and also freestanding.
 This means you don’t have to rely on guy ropes or tent stakes to keep it up, which is great when the ground is frozen.

-Although 4 season tents like this one from Black Diamond are often bad at air flow. the Black Diamond FirstLight has large two mesh openings (doors actually) on either end that you can use to get the air flowing.
-However, when they are closed you might get some condensation issues, which is always the case in such a well insulated tent.
+Although 4 season tents like this one from Black Diamond are often bad at airflow. the Black Diamond FirstLight has large two mesh openings (doors actually) on either end that you can use to get the air flowing.
+However, when they are closed you might get some condensation issues, which is always the case in such a well-insulated tent.

 The overall single wall design is meant for inclement weather such as rain or high winds.
 The wedge shape of the Black Diamond tent, when pointed into the wind, should help reduce the impact of any storm you get caught in.